Uniswap/org-v1/src/pages/docs/v2/03-advanced-topics/04-security.md

 The second risk category is "dynamic", and involves runtime pricing.
 Because Ethereum transactions occur in an adversarial environment, naively written smart contracts _can be exploited for profit_.
 For example, if a smart contract checks the asset ratio in a Uniswap pool at runtime and trades against it, assuming that the ratio represents the "fair" or "market" price of these assets, _it is highly vulnerable to manipulation_.
 A malicious actor could e.g. trivially insert transactions before and after the naive transaction (a so-called "sandwich" attack) causing the smart contract to trade at a radically worse price, profit from this at the trader's expense, and then return the contracts to their original state, all at a low cost.
 (One important caveat is that these types of attacks are mitigated by trading in extremely liquid pools, and/or at low values.)

 The best way to protect against these attacks is to introduce a price oracle.
 The best "oracle" is simply _traders' off-chain observation of the prevailing price_, which can be passed into the trade as a safety check.
 This strategy is best suited to retail trading venues _where users initiate trades on their own behalf_.
-However, it is often the case that a trusted price observation cannot be obtained (e.g. in multi-step, programmatic interations involving Uniswap).
+However, it is often the case that a trusted price observation cannot be obtained (e.g. in multi-step, programmatic interactions involving Uniswap).
 Without a price oracle, these interactions are forced to trade at whatever the (potentially manipulated) rate on Uniswap is.
 However, an oracle can bound manipulation, and is a sine qua non.
 Determining the ideal oracle for a given setting is out of scope, but for details on the Uniswap V2 approach to oracles, see <Link to='/docs/v2/core-concepts/oracles'>Oracles</Link>.